About: Erin King

 - Role : CEO / President

-- Experience : 16+ Years
+- Experience : Two Decades

-- Specialist in : RPN Advanced Podortho Nurse
+- Specialist in : Registered Practical Nurse / Podortho™ Foot Specialist

 C.E.O. | REG.
 PRACTICAL NURSE | FOOT CARE SPECIALIST | FOOT CARE EDUCATOR | WOUND CARE SPECIALIST | REG.
-REFLEXOLOGist | CERT.
+REFLEXOLOGIST | CERT.
 LASER THERAPIST | CERT.
 COMPRESSION FITTER | CERT IN BIO-MECHANICS

-These advanced skills will assist you to not only treat basic nail and skin conditions of the foot but advanced conditions such as foot pain, performing bio-mechanical assessments to dispense orthotics and, offer adjunctive therapies.
-You will best understand how to treat lower limb conditions such as edematous legs, arterial diseases and diabetic foot complications to name a few.
-Once you complete this program you will be entitled to use the trademarked title “Podortho Nurse” and utilize OPNA’s online tools to assist you with your practice and support your career goals.
-Included in your program fee is a one-year complementary membership to OPNA.
-Which supports Podortho Nurses in career objectives and day to day practice with our online tools.
+These advanced skills will assist Nurse to treat general nail and skin conditions of the foot and care for advanced conditions such as foot pain, performing bio-mechanical assessments to dispense orthotics and, offer adjunctive therapies complementing their practice.
+The Nurse will best understand how to assess and treat lower limb conditions such as edematous legs, arterial diseases, diabetic foot complications and wound care to name a few. understanding the physical and emotional impact lower limb conditions may affect the patient’s overall health and wellness and activities of daily living.